Thursday, November 21, 2024

 • If you are a CAD designer who CONSTANTLY moves from office to office.

-Price: the problem is the price of course but the good news is that you don’t have the buy the newer models to get all the benefits we talked about.
-You can pick the slightly older models (no lower than the Surface Pro 6) and still get about the same performance!
+Price: the problem is the price of course but the good news is that you don’t have the buy the newest model.

-As for the drawing & touchscreen feature & accuracy when drawing & designing with the stylus, it doesn’t get worse with the older models.
-I’d say the main difference between the newer and older models is mostly down to the CPU.
+As for the drawing & touchscreen feature & accuracy when drawing & designing with the stylus, there isn’t a huge difference with the older models.
+The main difference between the newest and oldest models are mostly about the CPU.

 Upgrade: note that you cannot upgrade the Surface Pro after purchase this applies for all the models so buy whatever storage and RAM you can afford (and need) before purchase.